 You may have seen the term "ETF" shared online and in the press.
-Investing in ETFs is getting increasingly popular, and with good reasons.
-At Curvo, we strongly believe that passive investing, or investing in ETFs and index funds, is the best way for most people to save for their future.
+ETFs are a popular investment, and with good reasons.
+At Curvo, we strongly believe that ETFs and index funds are the best way for most Belgians to grow their wealth and prepare for their future.
 But how do we actually invest in ETFs from Belgium?
-That's the question we're answering here.
+You will learn how to choose the right ETFs, how to find them, and how to buy them using a broker.

-ETFs (Exchange-Traded Funds) are investment funds that invest in hundreds, or even thousands, of stocks, bonds or other type of investments.
-This diversification is one of the most attractive benefits of ETFs compared to an individual stock.
-Instead of investing in one or several companies, you track the performance of an entire index.
+ETFs (Exchange-Traded Funds) are investment funds.
+They invest in hundreds, or even thousands, of stocks, bonds, or other types of investments.
+This diversification is a big benefit of ETFs.
+It makes them more attractive than an individual stock.
+Instead of investing in one company, you invest in an entire market through an index.
 For example, you can invest in a BEL 20 ETF and benefit from the performance of all the largest Belgian stocks.

 Because the majority of ETFs are designed to track a market index, they're also called trackers.
 The style of investing based on indexes is called index investing, also called passive investing because you typically hold your investments over the long-term.
 When passively investing, you choose to ignore day-to-day price changes knowing that the market will keep growing long-term.
 Data shows that this strategy gives the highest return in most cases.